Jablob44/JSProj/README.md

-# The 100% Official Formula 1 game!
+# Bootleg Formula 1 game!
-The goal of this project is to make a simple, 2d, top-down formula one game that runs on a browser.
+The goal of this project is to make a simple, 2d, top-down racing game that runs on a browser.
 The game will be built with JavaScript, HTML, and CSS.
 You will be able to drive an open wheel race car around a track and record your times.
 Each lap, you will race a ghost that represents your fastest time.

 In Bootleg F1, users will be able to: